Alabimutiu/Analysis-of-Patient-Records-Using-SQL/README.md

 ## 🎯 Objective

-The goal of this project is to demonstrate core SQL skills by analyzing a clinical dataset.
+The goal of this project is to demonstrate core SQL skills by analyzing a health dataset.
 The analysis aims to:

 - Understand patient demographic distributions
 - Identify patterns in diagnoses and treatment outcomes